Introduction

 Mani, Mullainathan, Shafir, and Zhao (2013) found that scarcity can reduce cognitive bandwidth, meaning the amount of mental attention available for complex tasks.
 Their research helps explain why financial pressure can make long-term planning feel harder, even when the individual is capable of making careful decisions.

-In the financial context, this means that when individuals are worried about economic stability, a significant portion of their mental energy may be directed toward dealing with these concerns.
+When economic stability becomes a persistent concern, a significant portion of mental energy may be directed toward dealing with it.

-In practice, this may manifest in behaviors such as constantly reviewing expenses, avoiding financial decisions that seem risky, or postponing long-term economic planning.
+The pattern may appear as constantly reviewing expenses, avoiding financial decisions that seem risky, or postponing long-term economic planning.

 This pattern does not necessarily occur because individuals are incapable of planning.
 In many cases, it arises because the mind is occupied trying to deal with concerns perceived as urgent.